Get,

 • Increased appetite

-Before using lemongrass or other herbs for its health benefits, talk to your healthcare provider about the possible side effects.
+Before using lemongrass or other herbs for their health benefits, talk to your doctor about the possible side effects.
 This will help you make well-informed choices.

-Lemongrass should be avoided during pregnancy, as there are chances that it may start menstrual flow.5 Also, an animal study was found to affect the embryo.
-Therefore, lemongrass should be avoided during pregnancy and breastfeeding.6
+Lemongrass should be avoided during pregnancy, as there is a chance that it may start menstrual flow9.
+Also, an animal study10 was found to affect the embryo.
+Therefore, lemongrass should be avoided during pregnancy and breastfeeding.

-Also, before taking lemongrass against any disease conditions, consult your healthcare provider about the possible precautions and limitations of using lemongrass.
+Also, before taking lemongrass against any disease conditions, consult your doctor about the possible precautions and limitations of using lemongrass.

 There is no sufficient information available.
 However, if you are taking medicines for a health condition, talk to your doctor about the possible interactions of the drug with other medications and herbs.
 It will help you avoid unwanted herb-drug interactions.